g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 1 packets transmitted, 1 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 2.774/2.774/2.774/0.000 ms
 ```
 Everything is ok!!!
-We have connectivity with all routers of our IGP, and with DC1 also!!!
+We have connectivity with all routers of our IGP, and with DC1 too!

-Now, let's go to DC3!
+Now, let's go to DC3.

-This DC will have inet6 also.
+This DC will have IPv6 support also.
 So, we'll work with OSPFv3 to provide this.
-OSPFv3 speaks inet6 naturally, to make it speak inet we need to configure the realm ipv4-unicast.
+OSPFv3 speaks IPv6 natively; to make it speak IPv4, we need to configure the realm ipv4-unicast.

-So, let's go configure this on our R4 and R5:
+So, let's configure this on R4 and R5:
 ```
 set protocols ospf3 realm ipv4-unicast area 0.0.0.0 interface ge-0/0/5.0
 set protocols ospf3 area 0.0.0.0 interface ge-0/0/5.0
 ```
 Simple, right?
 Everything is working, right?
 So, so.

-We need to make everything reachable in our network, then, we need to leak the ospf routes into IS-IS and vice-versa.
+We need to make everything reachable in our network; therefore, we need to leak the OSPF routes into IS-IS and vice-versa.

-Now, we'll made the configuration of the leak into IS-IS, but you can imagine the problem.
-Before, we saw the problem with the BGP routes leaked, the BGP preference is higher than IS-IS, and only one router was leaking the routes.
+Now, we'll make the configuration for the leak into IS-IS, but you can imagine the problem.
+Before, we saw the problem with the BGP routes leaked: the BGP preference is higher than IS-IS, so only one router was leaking the routes.

-Here, we need to make the same thing.
-I'll make the configuration without change the preference to prove it: I'll add a new term in the redistribute policy.
+Here, we need to do the same thing.
+I'll make the configuration without changing the preference to prove it.
+I'll add a new term to the redistribute policy:
 ```
 set policy-options policy-statement redistribute-isis term OSPF3 from protocol ospf3 set policy-options policy-statement redistribute-isis term OSPF3 then accept
 ```

-Let's check our IS-IS database:
+Let's check our IS-IS database now:
 ```
 R4.00-00 Sequence: 0xa4c, Checksum: 0x18a3, Lifetime: 1149 secs
    IPV4 Unicast IS neighbor: R1.00            Metric:       10